DIEP Flap Houston

 - Grafting this tissue to your breast using microsurgical techniques to connect blood vessels.
 Blood supply is crucial to your tissue graft integrating

-- Close the incision on your breast to promote healing.
+- Closing the incision on your breast to promote healing.

-Once you are out of surgery, the doctors will check that you are doing well and perform several follow-up exams to ensure healthy healing during recovery.
+Once you are out of surgery, you will wake up in the recovery room where your heart rate, body temperature, and blood pressure will be monitored closely.
+Dr. Craig will check on you, making sure that you are doing well and they will perform several follow-up exams to ensure that you’re healing properly during recovery.

-How Do I Find a Qualified Surgeon in Connecticut?
+How Do I Find a Qualified Surgeon in Houston?

-DIEP flap surgery is an involved procedure that needs the delicate touch of a microsurgeon coupled with the aesthetic expertise of a skilled plastic surgeon.
-Because this procedure involves moving tissue from one part of your body to another, microsurgical training is particularly important to ensure continuous blood supply to your new breast.
+DIEP flap surgery is an involved procedure that requires the incredible precision and delicate touch of a microsurgeon coupled with the aesthetic expertise of a skilled plastic surgeon.
+Because this complex procedure involves moving tissue from one part of your body to another, microsurgical training is particularly important to ensure continuous blood supply to your new breast.

-Dr. Craig and Dr. Fusi treat Connecticut patients using these specialized techniques developed over their years of:
+Dr. Craig treats Houston patients using these specialized techniques developed over their years of:

 - Advanced plastic surgery training from Yale.